 If you’re looking to integrate your new barcode solution with a current scanning system, you’ll have to choose a generator that is compatible with you specific barcode scanners.
 There are two types of barcode scanners; 1D and 2D barcode scanners.
 Similarly as above, if your products are being sold by a third party retailer you’ll have to make sure your barcode is attuned with their scanning system.

 3. What Data Do You Want to Encode?

 If you only want to encode a small amount of data, such as an identifier, a simple 1D barcode will do the job.
-But, if you’re looking to encode larger amounts of information, you might want to look into 2D barcodes, which are already adapted to hold substantially more information.
+But, if you’re looking to encode larger amounts of information, you might want to look into 2D barcodes, which are already hold substantially more information.
 2D barcodes also have the advantage of self-correcting reading errors, which helps make them more reliable.

 By discussing the abovementioned three factors, you should be well on your way to finding the right barcode generator solution for your enterprise.
-Although it seems like a small part of the business process, the value of the barcode when it comes to enterprise management is unsurpassed.
+Although it seems like a small part of the business process, the value of the barcode when it comes to enterprise management is unbeatable.